Having a pet is like having an adorable best friend, whether it’s an excited dog, a relaxed cat, or a singing bird.

 Why does my bird bite me?

-A bird gently nibbling is one thing but biting can be a serious problem, especially if your bird has a large beak that can cause severe damage.
+A bird gently nibbling is one thing, but biting can be a serious problem, especially if your bird has a large beak that can cause severe damage.
 Reasons that your bird bites you include:

-Control: A bird may bite to control a situation, if a bird realizes that biting can cause a certain outcome it will continue to bite to continue to get those outcomes.
-The biting may ensure a trip back to the cage where it can have a meal in peace, prevent it from getting its nails trimmed or simply cause you to jump and yell in pain.
+The biting may ensure a trip back to the cage where it can have a meal in peace, prevent it from getting its nails trimmed, or simply cause you to jump and yell in pain.

 Illness: If the bird has caught something, the illness can make the bird aggressive and bite.
-If your bird has not previously been a biter the illness can change its behaviour and cause biting
+If your bird has not previously been a biter, the illness can change its behaviour and cause biting

-Breeding season: When the bird gets older, matures and the breeding season starts, your bird can become aggressive.
+Breeding season: When the bird gets older, matures, and the breeding season starts, your bird can become aggressive.
 Birds need to be aggressive during this time to fight for a mate and keep her safe.
-This can show up as biting anything, and anyone, that appears to be a threat
+This can show up as biting anything and anyone that appears to be a threat

 In this situation, the bird will bite whoever is attacking them and whoever is in their personal space.
-If the bird’s wings have been clipped they don’t have the option of flight and will thus bite if hurt or startled
+If the bird’s wings have been clipped, they don’t have the option of flight and will thus bite if hurt or startled

 How to stop a bird biting?